Keparoo/Tuttitracks/README.md

 ## Features
 - Postgresql Database of users, tracks, features, playlists, artists, albums and genres
+- Implemented using Flask 2.0
+- The front end is using Ajax and JQuery
 - RESTful API to interact with the database
-- This app manages
+- The app handles authorization with Spotify
-- Unit testing test suite
+- Unit-testing test suite
 - Deployed to Heroku

 ## Spotiflavor is deployed on Heroku